Alumni from our MA Program

 Jennifer Drouin (2000) holds a PhD from McGill University (2005), where she was also a postdoctoral fellow in Digital Humanities (2005-08).
 She taught in English and Women’s Studies at Allegheny College (2008-09) and was a tenured Associate Professor of English at the University of Alabama (2009-17).
 Most recently she taught in McGill’s Faculty of Law, where she earned BCL and LLB degrees in civil law and common law.
 She currently works as a legal vulgarizer and translator at Éducaloi, a non-profit organization that communicates the law to citizens in plain language.
 She is the author of numerous articles and of Shakespeare in Québec: Nation, Gender, and Adaptation (UTP 2014).
 She is currently working on a bilingual, open-access database and critical anthology entitled Shakespeare au/in Québec, and her volume Shakespeare/Sex: Contemporary Readings in Gender and Sexuality (Bloomsbury 2020) is forthcoming.
 The title of her MA thesis is “'Sigh no more, ladies': Marriages of Submission in Shakespeare’s The Taming of the Shrew and Much Ado about Nothing."

-Josh Foote (2020) is currently pursuing a Bachelor of Education at Acadia University.
+Josh Foote (2020) also holds a Bachelor of Education at Acadia University.
 The title of his MA thesis is “Let’s Be Civil: The Ambivalences of Civility in Novels by L.M.
 Montgomery, Sara Jeanette Duncan, and Nellie McClung.”
-He is planning to teach English and History at the Secondary level.
+He is currently a secondary school Arts teacher in British Columbia.

 Katerina Hirschfeld (2019) is pursuing a LLB degree at Dalhousie University.
 The title of her MA thesis is “Failing at Happiness: Queer Time in Rubyfruit Jungle, Stone Butch Blues, and Tomboy Survival Guide.”
 Katerina was the recipient of the 2019-20 Acadia Outstanding Masters Research Award for the Faculty of Arts.